hydephp/develop/docs/advanced-features/autodiscovery.md

 ## The short version

-When booting up Hyde, it will using the information in the registered page models scan the configured source directories for files that match the file extension of the page model.
-These files are then parsed using instructions from the page model, and the resulting data is stored in a new instance of the page model, all of which are stored in the HydeKernel's `pages` collection.
+Hyde will use the information in the page model classes to scan the source directories for matching files which are parsed using instructions from the model's class, resulting in data used to construct objects that get stored in the HydeKernel.